chefkoch/NuGetPackages/MySQL/ReadMe.md

   - ``lib\net20\mysql.data.entity.dll``
   - ``lib\net40\mysql.data.entity.dll``

-Reason for Custom Packages
+Changelog
 ---
-There are also packages available at NuGet.org, but those do not seem to be up-to-date and are also out of sync.
+  - v6.5.x & 6.6.x
+      - Renamed folders to prevent mulitple folders for the same minor version releases
+  - v5.1.7

-The 5.1.7 package is kept for MPExtended, which requires this specific version due to an old Gentle library.
+      - Added older package for MPExtended, which requires this specific version due to an old Gentle library.
 The official 5.1.7 package is broken (for example, it contains a copy of NuGet.exe).
+  - v6.6.5
+      - Added latest available version
+  - v6.5.6
+      - Initial package release: added version currently by MP2 by that time

 [MySQL]:       http://www.mysql.com/downloads/connector/net/